Kinjalmaru/IMDB-Analysis-Project/README.md

 Similarly, after massaging our data and crunching numbers, we kept track of our work in a Jupyter Notebook dedicated specifically to analysis.

-## Team Effort

-Before anything, remember that Projects are a **group effort**: Working closely with your teammates is a requirement.
-This both helps teach real-world collaborative workflows, and enables you to tackle more difficult problems than you'd be able to working alone.

-In other words, working in groups allows you to **work smart** and **dream big**.
-Take advantage of it!

 ## Project Proposal